wearhere/spacecontrol/README.md

 ## So what's expected of the panels?

+Panel code can be found in the panels/ directory

+### Simple panel setup:
+The quickes way to get started is to extend PanelStateBase.
+Refer to keyboard_panel.py for an example.
+There are three functions you must implement:
+`get_state_updates` - should return any changes to panel state since the last call to this function. (hint: consider using PanelStateBase.diff_states).
+`get_controls` - should return the panel's available controls.
+`display_message` - show the message to the user.

+You can instead define a `panel_main` method if you prefer.

+### In-depth/roll your own

-They should open socket connections to `localhost:8000` and communicate with the server by sending JSON-encoding data of the below format, plus a carriage return:
+Panels should open socket connections to `localhost:8000` and communicate with the server by sending JSON-encoding data.
+The beginning of a message should contain a four byte integer: this is the length of the message.

 ```
-{ "message": "a string", "data": <any JSON-serializable data> } + "\r"
+{ "message": "a string", "data": <any JSON-serializable data> }
 ```

+See `panel_client._encode()` for an example.

-They should maintain a list of the controls attached to the panel, in the format shown at the top of `panel.py`.
-They should update this list as controls connect/disconnect, and call `announce` each time after updating the list.
+They should maintain a list of the controls attached to the panel, in the format shown at the top of `keyboard_panel.py`.
+If your panel can detect controls going up/down, then it should call `announce` each time available controls change.
 This will cause the server to recalculate what commands are available to it.

 (This means that we won't have to babysit this setup, it can cope with controls or even